 This would stress me out no end.
 I would have to get an attorney from the ASPCA.
 No, the AARP.
 No, it’s the ACLU.
 That’s it.
 It stands for Apocalyptic Clients and Lawyers, Underwriters.

-Tell random people you can identify pictures with bananas in them.
+Tell random people you are capable of identifying pictures with bananas in them.
 They’ll gaze at you in alarm and edge away, but at least they’ll know you aren’t a zombie.
 Zombies aren’t interested in fruits and veggies.

 4) Don’t express preferences for different foods.